pdx-cs-intro/examples/8-ball-files/README.md

 # Magic 8-Ball Made Configurable
 Bart Massey

-The program in this directory is the Mattel Magic 8-Ball™ simulator from the homework, altered to take its prompts and responses from files.
+The program in this directory is a Mattel Magic 8-Ball™ simulator, altered to take its prompts and responses from files.

 * `8-ball.py`: The Magic 8-Ball simulator.
 * `prompts.txt`: List of possible prompts, one per line.